threadpoolx/DissPair/README.md

 Crash Signal →  Disconnection mid-flood = CVE-2025-13328 triggered
 ```

-**Key design decisions:**

-- **No SDP** — SDP is bypassed entirely.
-Channels are probed by raw connect, not by querying the service registry.
-This finds hidden/unclaimed ports that SDP would never reveal.
-- **Insecure sockets first** — `createInsecureRfcommSocket` is tried before `createRfcommSocket`, ensuring unauthenticated access is tested without triggering pairing dialogs.
-- **ACL cache flush** — After a target crash/reboot, a 4-attempt retry ladder with JNI reflection clears Android's stale ACL cache so re-enumeration works without toggling Bluetooth.

 ---

 ## ⚠️ Disclaimer

 DissPair is intended **strictly for authorised security auditing, academic research, and the testing of devices you own.**

-Exploiting RFCOMM vulnerabilities on devices, vehicles, or infrastructure **without explicit written consent is illegal** in most jurisdictions.
+Exploiting vulnerabilities on devices, vehicles, or infrastructure **without explicit written consent is illegal** in most jurisdictions.
 The developers and contributors assume **no liability** for misuse, bricked hardware, or unauthorised access resulting from this tool.

 ---

 <div align="center">
-<sub>Built for security research · Classic BT only · Requires Android BLUETOOTH_SCAN permission</sub>
+<sub>Built for security research · Requires Android BLUETOOTH_SCAN permission</sub>
 </div>